The Premier Flood Conference

-Our theme for the 2015 conference is a focus on mitigation.
+Our theme for the 2016 conference is a focus on partnership.
 FEMA defines "Mitigation" as the effort to reduce loss of life and property by lessening the impact of disasters.
 Mitigation is taking action now—before the next disaster—to reduce human and financial consequences later (analyzing risk, reducing risk, insuring against risk).
 Effective mitigation requires that we all understand local risks, address the hard choices, and invest in long-term community well-being.
 Without mitigation actions, we jeopardize our safety, financial security, and self-reliance.

 With 59,489 square miles, Georgia is the largest state east of the Mississippi River and encompasses a range of geography and topography "from the mountains to the sea" – from the highest point in Georgia located at Brasstown Bald at elevation 4784 feet above sea level to sea level itself at the Atlantic Ocean.
 In all, Georgia has five regions: the Appalachian Mountains, Blue Ridge (about 5% of the state), the Ridge and Valley, the Piedmont Plateau (covering about 30% of Georgia), and the Coastal Plain (about 50% of Georgia's land mass).